 Not sure what to watch?
 Here are 16 TV shows for couples who can’t agree on what to watch during quarantine!

 You love your significant other… of course you do!
 But that doesn’t necessarily mean you have the same taste when you turn the tv on.
-They might be able to watch Star Wars on repeat, while your comforting TV show is Gossip Girl or Younger.
+They might be able to watch Star Wars on repeat, while your comforting TV show is Younger.
 Ummm… not the same 😂 Luckily, Adam and I have discovered a bunch of really awesome TV shows for couples to watch together!
-Obviously everyone’s tastes are different, but these are the ones we’ve both agreed on!
+Obviously, everyone’s tastes are different, but these are the ones we’ve both agreed on!

 16 TV Shows For Couples

-Top Chef is BACK with an all star season just in time for quarantine!
-But even if you don’t want to wait for a new episode each week, Adam and I discovered that Hulu has every other season of Top Chef, too!
-We’re a little upset that we watched a bunch of them before all of this happened, because it’s such a fun show to binge.
+Top Chef came back with an all start season just in time for quarantine!
+If you’ve already watched that, Adam and I discovered that Hulu has every other season of Top Chef, too!
+We’re a little upset that we watched a bunch of them before the pandemic hit, because it’s such a fun show to binge.
 It’s light and fun, everything they make looks delicious, and there are so many Chicago chefs to root for over the years!

 I don’t think we ever would have watched Formula 1 if my friend Kaitlin hadn’t suggested it to us, but we LOVED IT.
 The two seasons follow Formula 1 drivers, managers, and team owners, and give an inside look at the fast paced competitions.
 If you’ve been missing sports on tv, this is a great option to fill that void.
 And if you’re not the biggest sports fan, don’t worry!
 There’s tons of drama and the drivers are… extremely good looking 😍